Ever wanted to create a build agent factory where you do not have to care about how many build agents you need at a given point?

 Active is defined as:

-active jobs = running jobs (already using an agent) + pending jobs (waiting for an agent to be assigned)
+INFO: active jobs = running jobs (already using an agent) + pending jobs (waiting for an agent to be assigned)

 Sadly there are no webhooks available in Azure Pipelines that trigger when a new build job is being started.
 That is why I resorted to polling the Azure Pipelines API to get information about the build status.
 This can either be done with the HTTP API directly or using the Azure CLI.
 After installing the Azure CLI, an additional extension is needed to work with the Azure Pipelines (Azure DevOps) API.